 - copy of passport, insurance details, flight details, tour details

-- debit and credit card and enough cash to get me started
+- debit and credit card and enough cash to get me started.
+I also take a EFX currency card.

 - small purse